 Work to gracefully weave source cites into the text of your speech.
 You must reveal the sources of information and quotations used in your speech but do so in a way that does not interrupt the flow of your ideas.
 Keep in mind that a speech’s source cites need not be as detailed as those in a printed document.

 Review the Judge’s Ballot to familiarize yourself with the judging criteria.

-If you intend to use a script or notecards as you deliver your speech, practice so that those items do not interfere with your delivery.
-The script or notecards should not hide your face or impair your ability to gesture or distract from your message.
+If you intend to use a script or note cards as you deliver your speech, practice so that those items do not interfere with your delivery.
+The script or note cards should not hide your face, impair your ability to gesture or distract from your message.

 Practice until you are consistent with the delivery time for your speech.
 During the competition, the timekeeper in your round(s) will signal the end of your eight-minute time allowance.
 When time expires, you will be permitted to finish only the sentence you are speaking.
 Judges will be instructed to penalize speakers who continue beyond that point.

 Use your face and body to help you communicate.
-Facial expressions, head movements, and hand and arm gestures should seem natural—not practiced; they should connect to and enhance the content of the speech.
-Likewise, movement (transitional steps) should serve a communicative purpose—to point out a transition from one key point to another, for example.
+Facial expressions, head movements, and hand and arm gestures should seem natural, not practiced.
+They should connect to and enhance the content of the speech.
+Likewise, movement (transitional steps) should serve a communicative purpose, for example, to point out a transition from one key point to another.
 Avoid random pacing.

 The organizers of Speaking Proudly are grateful for your interest in this year’s competition.
-To speak in our magnificent Minnesota State Capitol about issues that matter to you will be, we hope, a highlight of your high school career.
+To speak about issues that matter to you will be, we hope, a highlight of your high school career.
 We are eager to welcome you and your family to the Capitol for a successful and memorable experience.

 “I love hearing what everyone else spoke about; I learned so much.”